argilla-io/argilla-python/docs/how_to_guides/dataset/dataset.md

 > For further information on how to update the dataset settings (fields, questions, metadata, vectors and guidelines), check this [how-to guide](settings.md).

 !!! note
-    Keep in mind that once your dataset contains records, only the guidelines can be updated.
+    Keep in mind that once your dataset is published, only the guidelines can be updated.

 ```python
 import argilla_sdk as rg